basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 keywords: [developers, mapreduce, keyfilters]
 ---

-Key filters are a way to pre-process [[MapReduce]] inputs from a full bucket query simply by examining the key &mdash; without loading the object first.
+Key filters are a way to pre-process [[MapReduce|Using MapReduce]] inputs from a full bucket query simply by examining the key without loading the object first.
 This is especially useful if your keys are composed of domain-specific information that can be analyzed at query-time.

 ## Understanding key filters